xd2287/transformers/docs/source/en/model_doc/mctct.md

 This model was contributed by [cwkeam](https://huggingface.co/cwkeam).
 The original code can be found [here](https://github.com/flashlight/wav2letter/tree/main/recipes/mling_pl).

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [mctct](https://huggingface.co/models?other=mctct)

 ## Documentation resources

 - [Automatic speech recognition task guide](../tasks/asr)